Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/implementing-webmentions-on-a-11ty-blog.md

 ## Step 4.
 Eleventy function to retrieve all our Webmentions

-Now that we have everything setup we can go ahead and create a function in Eleventy that will collect all the Webmentions for the webmention.io API.
+Now that we have everything setup, we can create a function in Eleventy that will collect all the Webmentions for the webmention.io API.

 In eleventy we can add a custom Data file in our `_data` folder.